Tensora-org/subtensor_local/scripts/README.md

 2. On the main instance that will hold the root of your blockchain: /scripts/localnet_docker.sh
 3. On other machines you want to add to the network: /scripts/localnet_docker.sh local [root_node_ip] [bob_node_id]
 4. sudo apt install python3-pip
+5. You need to install and run a venv here.
 5. pip3 install bittensor
 6. localnet_wallet_setup.sh
 7. Run Python3 set_up_players.py